FractalFir/jtcpp/README.md

 After that, you should have a naively compiled version of input program.

 Beware!
 Some of examples do not work on purpose, to show what is currently missing.
 Examples which do not work have a comment at their top, explaing exactly why they do not work yet.
-Example of building an example:
+## Example of building an example:
 `cd test/nbody`

 `javac NBody`

 `cd ../..`

 `jtcpp --out target/nbody -s test/nbody/Planet.class -s test/nbody/Vector3.class -s test/nbody/NBody.class -s test/nbody/Rand.class`

 `cd target/nbody`

 `make`

 `cd build`

 `./translated.out`

-And you should see positions and velocities of simulated bodies being printed.
+And after ruinng `./translated.out` you should see positions and velocities of simulated bodies being printed.